authelia/authelia/docs/configuration/logging.md

   file_path: /config/authelia.log
 ```

-If you include the value `%d` in the filename it will replace this value with a datetime in the following format:
+If you include the value `%d` in the filename it will replace this value with a date time indicative of the time

-`2020-01-30T154500Z`
+the logger was initialized in the following format:

+`2006-02-01T150405Z`

 ```yaml
 log: